TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 * Does the code clearly express what it is trying to accomplish?

 This code is fairly clear in its understanding.
-It is simply expressing its intent near so many other things.
+It is expressing its intent near so many other things.
 It is also expressing itself differently from how zip codes are handled.
 This dissimilarity breeds confusion when returning to the code.